Anuj-Chauhan/coursera-capstone/README.md

 # Applied Data Science Capstone Project Report

 ## Introduction
 The use case is simple.
-Our customer has to relocate from Manhattan to Seattle beacuse of job.
+Our customer has to relocate from Manhattan to Seattle beacuse of work.
 They love their current residence at 319, Avenue C, New York and were wondering if they could find a similar locality in Seattle.

 They have a list of areas they are considering in Seattle based on recommendations by friends.